 Newsletters | Brochures | Annual Reports

-Judges for the 2022 Media Innovation Competition will evaluate print submissions based on a number of criteria, including:
+Judges for the Annual Media Innovation Competition evaluate print submissions based on a number of criteria, including:

 - Layout: How well does the publication catch the eye, create a visual flow, and/or draw the reader's attention to the content?